testsigmahq/testsigma-docs/src/pages/docs/reports/runs/export-report-xls.md

 ---
 title: "Export Test Execution Report in Excel Format"
-metadesc: " How to export the result of test reports in excel format in Testsigma."
+meta_desc: " How to export the result of test reports in excel format in Testsigma."
 order: 13.29
 page_id: "Export Test Execution Report in Excel Format"
 warning: false